TehleelMir/Competitive-Programming/Depth First Search.md

 - checking all the edges of that node <br><br>
 so thus O(V+E) is the time complexity of this graph.<br><br>

-Ps: in breadth's first search I have already written a huge explanation about the time complexity of that graph and the same can be applied here as well.
+Ps: in breadth first search I have already written a huge explanation about the time complexity of that graph and the same can be applied here as well.
 <br><br>

 In the below coding example i have used an undirected graph, while as in breadth first search algorithm i have used the directed graph as an example.
 But the